MauTBernardini/Data_Analyst_Challenge/README.md

   * ```.mode csv```
   * ```.import <csv_path/csv_file> <table>```

- 4. First row , of headers, deleted.
+ 4. First rows , of headers, were deleted.

 All the Questions were answered based on the loaded tables above.